Before you begin you might want to look at the 15 Trusted Instagram Tools to grow your account in 2020

 If you upload a post showing yourself basking in the sun onboard a yacht, you might include #summer, #travel, and #yachting along with other relevant phrases.

 When you’re targeting frequently-used hashtags, you need the photo that goes with your Instagram caption to stand out.
 As we mentioned earlier, the hashtags you use should be relevant to the photo you’re posting.
-For example, like this our post below:

 How many hashtags can I use on Instagram?